joshuar/go-fact-fetch/docs/CONTRIBUTING.md

 When adding commands:
 - The command name should closely follow the name of whatever command-line tool it is generating output from.
-For example, for the `nmcli` command from NetworkManager it is just `go-gadget-go nmcli` and the output of `nmcli connection` and `nmcli device` is produced from this command.
-For `tuned-adm`, it is just `go-gadget-go tuned` for simplicity.
+For example, for the `nmcli` command from NetworkManager it is just `go-fact-fetch nmcli` and the output of `nmcli connection` and `nmcli device` is produced from this command.
+For `tuned-adm`, it is just `go-fact-fetch tuned` for simplicity.
 - You can have sub-commands to *filter* the output.
-For example, `go-gadget-go nmcli connection` shows just output from the `nmcli connection show` command.
+For example, `go-fact-fetch nmcli connection` shows just output from the `nmcli connection show` command.

 ## Development tips